kalpita01/kalpita01/README.md

 <h2>Hi 👋, I'm kalpita</h2>

-I am a computer science engineer.
-Interested in making life easier
+I am a pre-final year CSE student.

-- 🔭  I’m currently working on CP.
+- 🔭  I’m currently working on Frameworks.
-- 🌱  I’m currently learning Algorithms
+- 🌱  I’m currently learning React
-- ⚡  Available for Internship opportunities

 <!--
 **kalpita01/kalpita01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.